Czech Pronunciation is not just about Ř

 Eliška

 P.S.
-If you want to know more about Czech vowels and how the differ from the English ones, you can watch this video:
+If you want to know more about how Czech vowels differ from the English ones, you can watch this video: